Trump says "no deal" was reached with Democrats to extend DACA

 "The WALL, which is already under construction in the form of new renovation of old and existing fences and walls, will continue to be built," he wrote.

-“Does anybody really want to throw out good, educated and accomplished young people who have jobs, some serving in the military?
-Really! ...They have been in our country for many years through no fault of their own - brought in by parents at young age.
-Plus BIG border security," he posted in two more tweets.
+"Does anybody really want to throw out good, educated and accomplished young people who have jobs, some serving in the military?
+Really! ...They have been in our country for many years through no fault of their own — brought in by parents at young age.
+Plus BIG border security," Trump posted about DACA recipients.

+Trump, in his series of tweets Thursday, did not deny reports that he would support a deal on DACA that didn't include the wall.

+And, in brief comments to reporters later Thursday, Trump said "the wall will come later" and that Republican congressional leaders were "on board" with the talks.

+Trump added that Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., were backed the plan.

+And when asked by a reporter if he supported amnesty, Trump cupped his hands to his lips and said, "DACA — the word is DACA."

-The tweets came just hours after Senate Minority Leader Chuck Schumer and House Minority Leader Nancy Pelosi, following a dinner meeting with Trump, said they’d reached a deal with the president “to enshrine the protections of DACA into law quickly, and to work out a package of border security, excluding the wall, that’s acceptable to both sides.”
+His tweets and remarks came just hours after Senate Minority Leader Chuck Schumer and House Minority Leader Nancy Pelosi, following a dinner meeting with Trump, said they’d reached a deal with the president "to enshrine the protections of DACA into law quickly, and to work out a package of border security, excluding the wall, that’s acceptable to both sides."

-Trump, in his series of tweets Thursday morning, did not deny reports that he would be okay with a deal on DACA that didn't include the wall.
+Schumer and Pelosi, in a joint statement Thursday morning, said Trump's tweets "are not inconsistent with the agreement reached last night."

+The pair said "there was no final deal" but that "both sides agreed that the wall would not be any part of this agreement."

 Related: Trump, Dems Close to Deal on DACA